General Indiana Continuing Legal Education Credit Requirements

 Indiana attorneys must complete and report all required CLE credits by December 31 (6.00 CLE credits annually and 36.00 CLE credits every 3-year cycle).

-How long is the Indiana CLE reporting period, and when does mine end?
+How long is the Indiana CLE reporting period, and when does it end?

 The educational period is 3 years.
 Your first educational period begins on January 1 after your admission to the Indiana State Bar and ends on December 31 of the third calendar year after admission.
 Keep in mind that you must complete 6.00 CLE credits every year.